Shinmera/staple/README.md

       (format *debug-io* "~& Generated ~a.~%" page))

 This adds a method that is called once the generation has completed, and simply prints a status message saying as much.
 You can use all the usual tricks of the standard method combination to customise things to your heart's content.

+### Custom Templates
+Writing a custom template is mostly a question of writing an HTML document that you want, and then filling in the necessary Clip attributes to add the data in the right spots.
+Figuring this out should be pretty trivial if you have a look at the existing [default template](https://github.com/Shinmera/staple/tree/master/default/default.ctml) and the [Clip documentation](https://shinmera.github.io/clip)